 What Is Endometriosis?

-Endometriosis happens when the endometrium, the tissue that usually lines the inside of a woman’s uterus, grows outside it.
+Endometriosis happens when tissue that is similar to the tissue that lines the woman's uterus, grows outside of the uterus.

 This tissue acts as regular uterine tissue does during your period: It will break apart and bleed at the end of the cycle.
 But this blood has nowhere to go.
 Surrounding areas may become inflamed or swollen.
 You might have scar tissue and lesions.